jasminedevv/django-accounts-example-app/README.md

 I created this with students in mind but more advanced devlelopers may find handy code snippets.
 It could also work as a hackathon starter.

-# How to add this app to your project
-NOTE: Project under construction

 ## Requirements
 1. A new (or new-ish) project
 2. Empty database (no existing users)